-Navy Machinist's Mate 1st Class Ulis C. Steely, killed during the attack on the USS Oklahoma in World War II, was accounted for on Oct.
+The Defense POW/MIA Accounting Agency (DPAA) announced today that Navy Machinist’s Mate 1st Class Ulis C. Steely, 25, of Corbin, Kentucky, killed during World War II, was accounted for on Oct.
 15, 2018.

 On Dec.
 7, 1941, Steely was assigned to the battleship USS Oklahoma, which was moored at Ford Island, Pearl Harbor, when the ship was attacked by Japanese aircraft.
 The USS Oklahoma sustained multiple torpedo hits, which caused it to quickly capsize.
 The attack on the ship resulted in the deaths of 429 crewmen, including Steely.

-Steely’s name is recorded on the Courts of the Missing at the Punchbowl, along with the others who are missing from WWII.
+Of the 16 million Americans who served in World War II, more than 400,000 died during the war.
+Currently there are 72,674 still unaccounted for from World War II, of which approximately 30,000 are assessed as possibly-recoverable.
+Steely’s name is recorded on the Walls of the Missing at the Punchbowl, along with the others who are missing from WWII.
 A rosette will be placed next to his name to indicate he has been accounted for.

 Steely’s personnel profile can be viewed at